For Peer Advisors: Using Grad Planner

 The advisor side does not allow you to reset an entire Grad Plan.
 The Student side does allow the student to reset the Grad Plan and start back from the Recommended Plan.

-You can add a note at the top of the Grad Plan for the student and other advisors to see.
-Use this for things specific to the student or the plan as a whole.
-If you have things specific to a semester, leave a Semester Note.
+You can add a message to the student at the top of the Grad Plan for the student and other advisors to see.
+Use this to let the student know what changes have been made or if there are any other recommendations.

 That will open a text box that allows you to leave a note.